Best Individual Training for Athletes: How to Train Smarter

 #1 You don't get enough hours with just team training.

 Research by Andres Ericsson suggests it takes approximately 10,000 hours of deliberate practice over 10 years to become great at any sport.
 To get an idea if athletes could do this with just team training, I decided to look at how much team training is done over 10 years (ages 9 to 19) for 16 of the world's most prestigious youth soccer academies (see graph below).
-The average time spent team training is ~4,700 hours which is less than half of the 10,000 hours that it takes to become an great athlete (source).
+The average time spent on team training is ~4,700 hours, which is less than half of the 10,000 hours that it takes to become a great athlete (source).
 This data suggests that the best from these academies also likely spent a significant amount of time training by themselves.
 Three real-life examples that demonstrate this include:

 How much top football academies train over 10 years